 · G.E.D with test scores

 An academic transcript that indicates the student successfully completed at least a two year program that is acceptable for full credit toward a bachelor’s degree at any participating institution.
 Foreign high school diploma equivalent to a United States high school diploma.
-The University reserves the right to deny enrollment if a proof of graduation, in the opinion of the University, cannot be authenticated or verified.
+The College reserves the right to deny enrollment if a proof of graduation, in the opinion of the College, cannot be authenticated or verified.

 Foreign Educated Applicants & Degree Verification